wjkristiansen/InCommand/readme.md

 int main(int argc, const char *argv[])
 ```

-Arguments are either subcommands or parameters, with subcommands appearing before any parameters in the argument list.
+Arguments are either subcommands or options, with subcommands appearing before any options in the argument list.

 ---